Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Tactile solar-powered timepieces are available at $1,000-$1,200, while tech-full timepieces with extra complications can cost you in multiple thousands.

 Tissot watches are definitely good-quality timepieces – they employ reliable and highly-coveted calibers, look luxurious, and offer various features that are scarce in other brands’ line-ups.

 But is Tissot a luxury brand?
 No, not in its straightest meaning.
 However, splashes of luxury gleam from the watches they produce.
 It’s also gleaming indirectly from the numerous partnerships that have placed the brand in front of the eyes of millions all around the world.

-The T-Touch tickers come with numerous features, including weather forecasting, altimeter, backlight, second timezone, and a compass.
+T-Touch watches come with numerous features, including weather forecasting, altimeter, backlight, second timezone, and a compass.

-Tactile scratch-resistant and anti-reflective sapphire crystal covers the face of a watch, while antimagnetic stainless steel or titanium case provides the reliability.
-Water-resistance is guaranteed to 10 ATM (100 meters/330 feet).
+Tactile scratch-resistant and anti-reflective sapphire crystals cover the faces of these watches, while antimagnetic stainless steel/titanium cases provide the durability.
+Water resistance is guaranteed to 10 ATM (100 meters/330 feet).

 T-Touch watches cost around $1,000-$1,200.